Cymbopogon citratus

 Grow Cymbopogon citratus for its thick, pale lower stems and fibrous rhizomes that store energy.
 Those swollen bases are the edible part you see in grocery stores, while the leaves contribute fragrance to teas and infusions.

 Expect clumps to reach 3-5 ft tall and about 2-3 ft wide in one warm season, similar in height to a medium daylily clump but more upright.
-In Zones 9-10, plants can act as short-lived perennials with fresh growth from the base each year.
+In Zones 9-10, plants can regrow from the base; in Zone 4-8, treat lemongrass like basil and other tropical herbs in summer herb beds, then replant or overwinter a pot before frost.

 Choose Cymbopogon citratus when your goal is cooking quality and strong citrus flavor.
 This is the common West Indian lemongrass used in Thai and Vietnamese dishes, and it is what most nurseries sell in herb sections.